We strive to bring awareness and sound conservation practice to the plight of lesser known and endangered animals globally.

 Informative posters, flyers and billboards are part of the THF strategy.

 The law is integral to conservation.
-At THF our advisory role involves providing recommendations which range from the implementation of legislation to application and enforcement stages.
+At THF our advisory role involves providing recommendations that range from the implementation of legislation to application and enforcement stages.
 Moreover, our stakeholder relations and public policy (SRPP) practice helps us to assist the relevant National Authorities in promoting policy change and shaping legislation for wildlife.
 We advise key government departments involved in wildlife through the entire legislative process, from identifying initial objectives to providing the justifications for amendments and drafting the law.